+The program is innovative and highly flexible, giving students the opportunity to complete their Bachelor of Management degree with an emphasis in Accounting, Finance, Human Resources, Marketing, or Leadership or with a minor in various fields from the Faculties of Arts and Science.
+Students in other programs may also enhance their degree with a minor in Business.

-The program allows students to choose from areas of emphasis in accounting, finance, human resources, marketing, or leadership (section D); from minors offered through the Faculties of Arts and Science (section 10.4); or from a range of elective courses.
-The degree prepares students to enter the workforce directly and also provides the necessary requirements for students to pursue graduate studies in a wide range of business, academic and professional fields.
+The Bachelor of Management degree prepares students to enter the workforce directly as well as provides the necessary requirements for students to pursue graduate studies in a wide range of business, academic, and professional fields.